Welcome to Lower Key Stage 2.

 Due to the global pandemic, trips outside school and visitors into school have been suspended until further notice.
 This is to keep children and adults safe whilst observing government guidance.

 All Year 3 children will join the school band, which takes place every Monday afternoon (2.00-300pm).
 They will be given a choice of instrument they would like to learn and be given specialist tuition by Lambeth Music Service to learn to play an instrument in groups and as a whole band.
 In year 4 children can decide if they would like to continue to participate in the Corpus Christi School Band and this takes place on Tuesday Afternoons (2.30-3.30pm.)

-In year 3 the children take part in an annual Science Sleepover during the spring term.
-On this evening they share in a variety of fun science activities and sleepover at the school for one night.
-The science activities are provided by the Einstein’s Entertainers.
+In Year 3, the children take part in an annual Science Evening during the spring term.
+On this evening the children will be provided with a hot meal and afterwards, they will take part in a variety of fun science activities.

 Year 4 School Journey: